Edition 164 - October 2016

 transportation.
 In 1934 a headstone

 carved by Eric Gill was added to the grave.
+In the centre of the village is a

 three-hundred-year old sycamore known at The Martyrs' Tree, under which the men